Skip to content

 • Hold down option, and you can use the arrow keys to select a window.

-• Hold down option, and you can use the W key to close a window, M to minimize it, H to hide it, or Q to quit the application altogether.
+• Hold down option, and you can use the W key to close a window, M to minimize it, or H to hide it.

 In short: you can manage all of your open windows in just a few keystrokes.